-Kami is a very popular Japanese word, but depending on the written form it can mean 3 things.
-In this article we will study in depth the meaning of the word Kami in Japanese which can mainly mean God, Paper or hair.
+Kami is a quite popular Japanese word, but depending on the written form, it can mean 3 things.
+In this article, we will study in depth the meaning of the word Kami in Japanese, which can mainly mean God, Paper, or Hair.

-The Japanese language contains few phonemes, which ends up creating many words with the same pronunciation, but with different spellings and meanings.
-Such a phenomenon in the language is called a homograph.
+The Japanese language contains few phonemes, which ends up creating many words with the same pronunciation but with different writings and meanings.
+This phenomenon in the language is called a homograph.

 Kami [神] – God in Japanese

-When we talk about the word Kami in Japanese, one of the main meanings is God, written with an ideogram [神] that can refer to any deity or spirit.
+When we talk about the word Kami in Japanese, one of the main meanings is God, written with the ideogram [神], which can refer to any deity, divinity, or spirit.

-In Shintoism, the word kami [神] can be used either to refer to a god or to a multitude of gods present in nature, such as stones, trees, mountains and other elements where the gods that the Japanese believe in inhabit.
+In Shintoism, the word kami [神] can be used to refer to either a god or a multitude of gods present in nature, such as stones, trees, mountains, and other elements where the gods that the Japanese believe in reside.

-To formally refer to a powerful God, we use Kami-sama [神様].
-The ideogram also has other readings like mi and shin which is commonly used in the composition of other words.
+To refer to a powerful God formally, we use Kami-sama [神様].
+The ideogram also has other readings such as mi and shin, which are commonly used in the composition of other words.

 Some words with Ideogram [神]:

-- Shinigami [死神] - It means God of Death.
+• Shinigami [死神] – Means God of Death;

 We recommend reading: